 - Stir in the salt and vanilla extract.

-- Pour the mixture into a large bowl.
+- Pour the mixture though a fine mesh strainer, into a large bowl.

 - Put the bowl over another large bowl full of ice.
 Let the ice cream mixture chill over the ice for about 10 minutes, stirring occasionally.

 - Cover the bowl and place it in the fridge for 30 minutes to 1 hour.